The insulation used in low-slope roof assemblies typically falls into one of the four categories:

 Roof replacement or roof recover of existing low-slope roof coverings shall not be required to meet the minimum design slope requirement of one-quarter unit vertical in 12 units horizontal (2-percent slope) in Section 1507 for roofs that provide positive drainage.

 Many of the types of rigid board insulation discussed above are used to create tapered insulation systems.
 This includes stone wool, wood fiber, cellular glass, and perlite, and all three forms of rigid foam insulation (XPS, EPS, ISO).
 Depending on the roof assembly, each type has coinciding benefits and drawbacks.

 Dual-Purpose Structural Deck and Insulating Planks

 Dual-purpose structural deck and insulating planks are comprised of cementitious wood fiber planks that are bonded with a foam layer to create a dual-purpose deck with a structural-insulating function.
-These materials may be seen in older roof assemblies, but production has been discontinued because foam board insulation with a structural deck performs better.
+These materials may be seen in older roof assemblies, although less common, they may also be found in modern installations.

 Lightweight Insulating Concrete (LWIC)

 There are two types of lightweight insulating concrete: